moirei/event-tracking/docs/guide/track-events.md

 Events::track("New Order", $order);
 ```

-> Declaring the Events facade is optional.
+> Importing the `Events` facade is optional if you're using global aliases.

 ## Channels

-This package comes with in-built channels for `Mixpanel` and `GA`.
+The package includes built-in support for `Mixpanel` and `Google Analytics (GA)`.

-> Neither of these channels are unit tested at this time.
-However, `Mixpanel` is fully production ready.
+> ⚠️ Note: These channels are not currently unit tested.
+However, `Mixpanel` is production-ready and stable.

-### Send event to all avaialble channels
+### Send to all active channels

 ```php
 Events::all()->track('my-event');
 ```

-### Send event to only a few channels
+### Send to specific channels

 ```php
 Events::only('mixpanel', 'ga')->track('my-event');